cpehle/ncore/README.md

-This is (for now) a partial System Verilog port of the five stage pipeline [riscv-sodor](https://github.com/ucb-bar/riscv-sodor) microarchitecture by Christopher Celio.
+This is (for now) a partial System Verilog port of the five stage pipeline [riscv-sodor](https://github.com/ucb-bar/riscv-sodor) microarchitecture.
 The main motivation for doing this port was to compare the expressiveness of Chisel to System Verilog.